 What is Kelly size / recommended position size?

-Kelly size is the classic Kelly-criterion bet fraction, computed as f* = (p·b − q) / b, where p is the historical win rate, q = 1−p, and b is the ratio of the average win to the average loss.
-Quantustik uses half-Kelly — 50% of the full Kelly formula's output — because full Kelly, while growth-optimal in theory, produces punishing swings in practice; half-Kelly gives up only a modest amount of long-run growth for a large reduction in variance.
-A negative edge (p·b ≤ q) always floors to 0% — the math itself says don't bet.
+f* = (p·b − q) / b, where p is historical win rate, q = 1−p, and b is average win divided by average loss.
+We use half of the full Kelly output — full Kelly is growth-optimal in theory but produces punishing swings in practice; half-Kelly gives up a modest amount of long-run growth for a large reduction in variance.

 Recommended size vs. raw Kelly size